-The school continues to build strong working relationships and links with external support services in order to fully support our SEN pupils and to aid school inclusion.
+The school and preschool continues to build strong working relationships and links with external support services in order to fully support our SEND pupils and to aid school inclusion.

-Sharing knowledge and information with our support services is key to the effective and successful SEN provision within our school.
-Any one of the support services may raise concerns about a pupil.
-This will be brought to the attention of the SENCo who will then inform the child's parents.
+Sharing knowledge and information with our support services is key to the effective and successful SEND provision within our school.
+Any one of the support services may raise concerns about a pupil or preschool child.
+This will be brought to the attention of the SENDCo who will then inform the child's parents.